evkx/evkx.github.io/content/models/nio/et9/ET9/specifications.md

 ## Interior

-This model is available with a seat configuration with five seats.
+This model is available with a seat configuration with four seats.

 ### Front seats